 That said, trait data was limited, constraining the scope and power of our analysis.
 We remain optimistic about the potential for phylogenetic trait mapping as a tool for functional annotation and discovery in future studies.

-This set of use cases is designed to help us validate our protein functional prediction tools, especially ProteinCartography, in vitro.
+We designed this set of use cases to help us validate our protein functional prediction tools, especially ProteinCartography, in vitro.
 ProteinCartography, a tool for structure-based clustering of protein families, could be useful for predicting protein function.
-However, we first need to test two hypotheses to be confident in these predictions: 1) proteins clustering together based on structure have similar functions and 2) proteins in different structure-based clusters have different functions.
+However, we first needed to test two hypotheses to be confident in these predictions: 1) proteins clustering together based on structure have similar functions and 2) proteins in different structure-based clusters have different functions.

 Our overall strategy for in vitro validation of ProteinCartography requires answering four questions, including how we select protein families, how we select protein clusters and individual proteins, and finally, which functions to test in the lab.

-For our first round of validation, we’ve selected protein families that have been previously characterized biochemically and that produce ProteinCartography results that have clearly defined clusters we can use to test our overall hypotheses.
-We’ve selected two protein families: Ras GTPase and deoxycytidine kinase.
+For our first round of validation, we selected protein families that had previously been characterized biochemically and produced ProteinCartography results with clearly defined clusters we could use to test our overall hypotheses.
+We selected two protein families: Ras GTPase and deoxycytidine kinase.

 Ras GTPase is an extensively studied protein superfamily of small monomeric GTPases.
 They’re involved in many signaling pathways in the cell and have been implicated in a number of cancers and other diseases.
 In addition to their critical biological roles, they’re small, structured, and have assays available to test biochemical functions.
-We’re looking for feedback on how we narrow down clusters and individual proteins to focus on for our biochemical analysis and how we might functionally characterize proteins from this superfamily.
+We asked for feedback on how to narrow down clusters and individual proteins to focus on for our biochemical analysis and how we might functionally characterize proteins from this superfamily.

-Additionally, we plan to apply the pipelines to work happening at Arcadia.
-Using these pipelines will help us identify new areas for refinement and new features to add.
-We hope that you will use the pipelines as well, and let us know if you have thoughts for the future of the work by commenting on our pubs.
-To try out the actin pipeline, visit the GitHub repository here, and to try out the ProteinCartography pipeline, visit the GitHub repository here.
+We plan to apply these pipelines to work happening at Arcadia.
+We hope you’ll use them as well, and let us know if you have thoughts for the future of the work by commenting on our pubs.
+To try out the actin pipeline, visit the GitHub repository here.
+To try out the ProteinCartography pipeline, visit the GitHub repository here.